gracebaekk/pomodoro-app/README-template.md

-# Frontend Mentor - Pomodoro app solution
+# Pomodoro app

-This is a solution to the [Pomodoro app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pomodoro-app-KBFnycJ6G).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I built a pomodoro app to help me study efficiently.

 ## Table of contents